opencast/opencast/docs/guides/admin/docs/configuration/database.md

 If you want to use OAI-PMH, you must create the necessary table manually.

-Use the following code to generate the OAI-PMH database table on MariaDB/MySQL.
+Use the following code to generate the OAI-PMH database table on MariaDB.
 PostgreSQL is not yet supported.

 ```sql